Problem Package Format

 authors Person or sequence of persons The people who conceptualized the problem.

 translators Map of strings to sequences of persons The people who translated the statement to other languages.
-Each key must be an ISO 639 language code.
+Each key must be a language code as described in General Requirements.

-acknowledgements Person or sequence of persons Extra acknowledgements or special thanks that do not fit the other categories.
+acknowledgements Person or sequence of persons Extra acknowledgements or special thanks in addition to the previously mentioned.

 A full example would be